TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 Constraints often stem from governing bodies, standards organizations, and broader considerations beyond the requirements set by stakeholders.

 Questions to consider:
--Do governing bodies regulate the solution in any way?
+- Do governing bodies regulate the solution in any way?
--Are there industrial standards that need to be considered and followed?
+- Are there industrial standards that need to be considered and followed?
--What impact will the engineering, manufacturing, or final product have on public health, safety, and welfare?
+- What impact will the engineering, manufacturing, or final product have on public health, safety, and welfare?
--Are there global, cultural, social, environmental, or economic factors that must be considered?
+- Are there global, cultural, social, environmental, or economic factors that must be considered?

 ### Survey of Existing Solutions